Marc Parent (executive): Philanthropy

 Parent is a trustee of the Lakefield College School Foundation, and is a member of the Council of Governors for the greater Montreal branch of the United Way Centraide Canada Organization.
 In 2013, he joined Michael E. Roach as co-president of the Centraide Cabinet de Campagne.

 In 2019, Parent made a donation of $3 million to Lakefield College School for the construction of a new student residence.
-The new residence will be named the "Parent House" in his honor.
+The new residence was named "Parent House" in his honor.
 In 2019, he joined Jean Raby as co-president of the Musée des beaux-arts de Montréal (MBAM) Ball.

 In 2020, Parent made a $100,000 donation to the McGill University Health Centre (MUHC) Foundation.
-These funds were used to support research using the Biobanque québécoise de la COVID-19 (BQC19).
+The funds were used to support research using the Biobanque québécoise de la COVID-19 (BQC19).
 In 2020, he joined Suzanne Legge Orr and Jean Charest as co-chairs of the MUHC Foundation's Dream Big campaign.